Cerro Catedral Tips

 Discover the best tips for skiing at Cerro Catedral and make the most of your experience in Argentine Patagonia.

-Cerro Catedral, the mecca of skiing in South America, is located in San Carlos de Bariloche, Patagonia Argentina, within the province of Río Negro.
+Cerro Catedral, one of the most important ski resorts in South America, is located in San Carlos de Bariloche, in Argentine Patagonia.

-Aeroparque (AEP) : Handles most domestic flights, including those to Bariloche.
+Aeroparque (AEP) : operates most domestic flights, including those connecting to Bariloche.

-Bariloche International Airport (BRC) is located 20 minutes from downtown and 45 minutes from Cerro Catedral.
+Bariloche International Airport (BRC) is located 20 minutes from the city center and 45 minutes from Cerro Catedral.

 For a comfortable and worry-free trip, we recommend two transfer options:

-Private transportation: Travel in an exclusive van, ideal for families and groups.
+Private transport: Travel in an exclusive van, ideal for families and groups.

-Car Rental: Move at your own pace with a vehicle equipped for the snow.
+Car rental: Move at your own pace with a vehicle equipped for snow.

-Here we will recommend where to stay, what clothes to wear, where it is most convenient to rent/buy your equipment and what to do during your first days.
+Here we'll recommend where to stay, what clothes to wear, where it's most convenient to rent/buy your equipment, and what to do during your first few days.

 Never ever